Sangeetaaaa/Gitte/README.md

 ### DESCRIPTION

-$ gitte push -r https://github.com/Sangeetaaaa/gitte-gitcmd-automation.git  -m "Intial Commit"
+$ gitte push -r add-your-remote  -m "commit-message"

 This command will initialize git, add all your files to stagging area, commit it with your given message, will add remote and will push your code to master branch.